 The MIX application process is simple!
 Just complete the MIX Online Application.

 See the Outbound Students page for detailed application instructions.

-It should take about 10 minutes to complete the Online MIX Application.
+It should take about 20 minutes to complete the MIX Online Application.

 Please limit your essay to one page.
 It can be single or double spaced, depending on how thoroughly you wish to answer the prompt.
 Please carefully follow the formatting and content instructions under 'Apply to MIX' at Outbound Students.

 Within a few weeks after you apply, you will receive an email from MIX stating your Nomination & Next Steps.